Irenexzwen/3D-genome-gitbook/chapter-1-intro-why-should-people-care-about-3d-genome/01-3d-neuclear-structure.md

 - housekeeping genes (present in ~34% of TAD boundaries)
 - repeat elements

+There are also evidence to support that TADs are conserved between different cell types and across species.

 ### Sub TAD and insulation neighborhoods
 ### Chromatin loops